 Many creators find the wintertime not conducive to photography or videography and for some, it may have been months since picking up the camera.
 With the spring flowers already starting to bloom in some areas, let’s look at some ways to get back in the game and make even better content.

 This sounds overly simple, but I am always surprised to see folks using their shirt or sleeves to clean their very expensive lenses.
 The risk of creating micro scratches is very high, even with lenses having superior micro coating.
 Filters, which are built to a lesser standard are even more susceptible.
-A LensPen consists of a retractable soft brush to help remove physical dust and grit and a carbon impregnated soft tip.
+A LensPen consists of a retractable soft brush to help remove physical dust and grit, and a carbon-infused soft tip.
 It aids in removing fingerprints, grease and particles floating in the air that will cause loss of contrast, flaring and other image impacting problems.
 The LensPen is inexpensive and other people tend to borrow them, so I recommend getting a few and burying them in your camera bag.
 And stop using your shirt.

 Figure 1: A LensPen.
 Easy as pie.